vtex-apps/release-notes/docs/css-selectors-deprecation.md

 # CSS Selectors deprecation

-Starting December 10, 2019, some CSS customization scenarios implemented using the store elements' HTML hierarchy will be blocked.
+Starting December 10, 2019, CSS customization will be done **exclusively via class selectors (e.g. `.foo`)**.
+Selectors based on HTML structure (e.g. `div > div > span[foo="bar"]`) will be blocked for new stores.

 ## What has changed

 Previously, many VTEX IO store components didn't have their own **CSS Handles**.

 <div class="alert alert-info">
-Through the store theme's root code, Handles allow you to identify and then customize a specific store component using CSS classes.
+Handles allow you to select and customize a specific store component using CSS classes.
 </div>

-Without Handles, a component's CSS customization was necessarily done through store page HTML hierarchy using CSS Selectors, meaning element selectors for CSS customization according to the page's HTML hierarchy.
+Without Handles, a component's CSS customization was necessarily done based on the HTML structure.

 ![css-selector-usage](https://user-images.githubusercontent.com/52087100/67809498-8de29600-fa77-11e9-8a9e-ca309458f060.png)

 ![css-selector-usage-code](https://user-images.githubusercontent.com/52087100/67809526-9d61df00-fa77-11e9-923d-9ed796c77dde.png)

-**Since most components now have their own CSS handles, some store customization scenarios using CSS Selectors will be discontinued.**
+**Since most components now have their own CSS Handles, the usage of some CSS selectors will be discontinued.**

-Below, find the full CSS Selectors list that will continue to be allowed for your store's customization:
+Below, find the full CSS Selectors list that will **continue to be allowed** for your store's customization:

-- `:hover`
+- Class selectors (e.g. `.foo`)
-- Link selectors, such as `:visited`, `:active` and `:focus`.
+- Pseudo-selectors `:hover`, `:visited`, `:active`, `:focus`, `:local`, `:first-child`, and `:last-child`;
-- All pseudo-elements, such as  `::before`, `::after` and `::placeholder`.
+- All pseudo-elements, such as  `::before`, `::after` and `::placeholder`;
-- `:nth-child(even)` and `:nth-child(odd)`
+- `:nth-child(even)` and `:nth-child(odd)`;
-- `:first-child` and `:last-child`
+- `:first-child` and `:last-child`;
+- Space combinator (e.g. `.foo .bar`);
+- `[data-...]`
+- For selection of elements that come from different apps, `:global(vtex-{AppName}-{AppVersion}-{ComponentName})`.

+We are deprecating all selectors and combinators not mentioned on the list above, such as:
+- Type/tag selectors (e.g. `div`, `span`);
-- Descendant combination element through space, such as `.{Element1} .{Element2}`
+- Combinators such as `>`, `+`, `~`;
-- `[data-*]`
-- `:global(vtex-{AppName}-{AppVersion}-{ComponentName})`
+- `:nth-child` with numbers;
+- Attribute selectors excepting `[data-...]` (e.g. `[class~="mb8 b--red"]`;
+- `:global` selector for classes that are not CSS Handles from other apps (i.e., that do not begin with, for example, `vtex-...`);

 <div class="alert alert-info">
-This CSS Selector whitelist can be flexible because this deprecation aims to encourage CSS customization best practices without risking breakdowns in store layout.
-If the deprecation of CSS Selectors not on this list causes any unintended harm to your store, let us know immediately through <a href="https://github.com/vtex-apps/store-discussion">Store Discussion</a>.
+This CSS Selector whitelist is flexible because this deprecation aims to encourage robust CSS customization without risking breakdowns in store layout.
+If the deprecation of CSS Selectors not on this list causes any unintended harm to your store, let us know immediately through <a href="https://github.com/vtex-apps/store-discussion/issues">Store Discussion</a>.
 </div>

 ##  Why this action is being taken

-CSS customization performed using CSS Selectors, meaning based on the hierarchical position of a HTML element is detrimental to a **store's stability**.
+CSS customization that depends on the structure of the HTML can be fragile and detrimental to the **store's stability**.

-This is because any change to the HTML, such as adding a new native component on the homepage, can break the hierarchy shown in the theme's code, thereby breaking the retailer's desired customization.
+This is because any change to the HTML, such as changing an attribute, changing the order of elements, or wrapping an element into a new tag, can prevent a CSS selector from targeting the correct elements, thereby breaking the retailer's desired customization.

-This deprecation aims to encourage the use of CSS Handles to make CSS customization default and avoid potential breakdowns in store layouts.
+CSS Handles, on the other hand, are guaranteed to be kept working throughout the major version, thus making the customization much more robust.
+This deprecation aims to encourage its usage the default, avoiding potential breakdowns in store layouts.

 ## Side effects

 ### Published Apps

-If your store's theme was previously published, meaning that your store is **already live**, you don't need to worry about your theme's CSS customization for now, since **Toolbelt will still take all the CSS Selectors (including the one not listed above) into account when [linking](https://vtex.io/docs/recipes/store/linking-an-app)**.
+If your store's theme was previously published, meaning that your store is **already live**, you will **still be able to link and publish new versions of your theme, even when using CSS selectors not whitelisted above**.

-This avoids that mature stores which have already been customized without CSS Handles do not suddenly get broken layouts because of this deprecation.
+This is to prevent mature stores which have already been customized without CSS Handles from suddenly not being able to update their themes due to this deprecation.

-However, bear in mind that the store will continue to be susceptible to the above-mentioned problems arising from CSS Handles-less customization.
+However, bear in mind that the store **will continue to be susceptible to the above-mentioned problems arising from customization based on the HTML structure**, and it is **strongly recommended** for the CSS to be updated to use only CSS Handles.

 ### Apps that are not yet published